Frank-Pechar/Bankist/README.md

-# Bankist Project - Banking Application
+# Banking App
-# JavaScript Project
+## JavaScript Project
-## Desription of App Functionality, Features, and Methods
+## Description of App Functionality, Features, and Methods

 Javascript coding project I completed from Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
 After coding this project through the course I then added additional modifications to logic including a fix to a bug in the original project (project did not include sorting date array along with amounts array).
 Added extensive commenting of code for educational purposes.
 I also added responsive layout CSS code for mobile devices (course project only provided for a desktop display).